stephaneVercouillieBMID/slate/source/index.html.md

 1. Calling the “User Info” End Point is not mandatory.
 The “ID Token” already contains all the necessary proof for a simple approval.
 2. However, the “User Info” End Point can be called to retrieve the requested claims of the user that did the approval.

-if the user is already logged
+if the user is already logged in

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMDE3NzIwOCw1MTczMzI0MywtMTI0Nj
+eyJoaXN0b3J5IjpbMTk5OTQzMTY0NSw1MTczMzI0MywtMTI0Nj
 U1MDE2MiwtMTQwNjMzMjYyMiwtMTI0NjU1MDE2MiwxOTc1OTYz
 NzQ2LDE2NzUyOTgyMTQsMTM2ODA4NzYyMCw3MDM1OTQyNDAsMT
 M2ODA4NzYyMCw3MDM1OTQyNDAsMTM2ODA4NzYyMCwxNDQ5NjA2